Tesla

 CP_a013

-Wall Connector will not connect to vehicle; app shows CP_a013 and Wi‑Fi setup may fail
+The Wall Connector will not connect to the vehicle; the app shows CP_a013, and Wi‑Fi setup may fail.

 Internal Communication Bus Error